 Don’t forget to bring: water and sunscreen.

-This trek along the “Camí Vell” is probably one of the most popular mountain hikes of Catalunya and the Pyrenees.
+This hike along the “Camí Vell” is probably one of the most popular mountain hikes of Catalunya and the Pyrenees.
 Either way, ascending or descending, it is a wonderful way to combine sport and nature.

 The walk starts either at Queralbs Rack Railway station (where you can park your car for free), or at Queralbs main square, Plaça del Raig.
 The trail is very well indicated with lots of signs along the way, there’s no possible loss to get to the top on this trail.
 It’s a fairly easy trek, not technical but steep during all the way up.
 It’s a very rocky land and you’re going to have to cross a few scree.